R3nthgar/renthgars-surveys/README.md

 Set FIREBASE_PROJECTID to your project id.
 Set FIREBASE_CLIENTEMAIL to your client email.

-If you're not using Firestore, then replace the functions in app/components/dataModifier.ts, under //Firestore functions
+If you're not using Firestore, then replace the functions in app/components/dataModifier.ts.

 This project also uses functions to secure passwords.

-To continue using these functions, create an environmental variable called ENCODED_PRIVATEKEY, and set it to a random string.
+To continue using these functions, create an environmental variable called ENCRYPTER_PRIVATEKEY, and set it to a random string.

-If you don't want to use these functions, replace the functions in app/components/dataModifier.ts, under //Encoding functions, and where it calls it in the Sign Up button in app/editor/page.tsx.
+If you don't want to use these functions, replace the functions in app/components/encrypter.ts, and where it calls it in the Sign Up button in app/editor/page.tsx.

 ## Running the server